bids-standard/bids-website/docs/blog/posts/2021-08-12-steering_group_minutes.md

      </li>
     </ul>
     <p>
-     KW will be rotated out - will be invited back to give advice on specific topics (e.g. community development)
+     KW will be rotated out - will be invited back to give advice on specific topics (for example community development)
     </p>
     <p>
      From the governing structure: